 NICE guidance states the red-flag symptoms for a suspected upper GI malignancy requiring urgent endoscopy are:

 - Any patient >55yrs with weight loss and upper abdominal pain, dyspepsia, or reflux

-The main role of endoscopy is to exclude malignancy and investigate for complications of reflux (oesophagitis, structuring, or Barrett’s oesophagus).
-It is not required in the majority of patients; indeed, around two thirds of patients with symptomatic GORD will have a normal endoscopy.
+The main role of upper GI endoscopy is to exclude malignancy and investigate for complications of reflux (oesophagitis, structuring, or Barrett’s oesophagus).
+It is not required in the majority of patients.

 pH Monitoring Studies